ibm-cloud-docs/resiliency/example-kp-dr-design.md

 ![Diagram showing the basic KP cross-region architecture](images/kp-cross-region-resilience.svg "Diagram depicting a basic view of Key Protect cross-region architecture"){: caption=" A basic view of Key Protect cross-regional resilience architecture" caption-side="bottom"}

-### How it works
-{: #kp-dr-how-it-works-option-one}

-When operating with cross-region resilience, Key Protect automatically replicates data to the region where it has failover support, into standby infrastructure.

-If there is a region-wide disaster where Key Protect suffers an outage, requests to Key Protect in the failed region are automatically routed to the corresponding failover region.

-The failover region is in a 'read-only' mode.
-This means that during of the outage, you cannot create, update, or delete keys with your affected Key Protect instance.
-The exception is where there is a prolonged outage of six hours or more, at which point write operations are enabled.

-### How to enact a recovery
+### Enacting a recovery
 {: #kp-enact-recovery-option-one}

-Using cross-region resilience, there is no recovery for the customer to do.
-Switching requests to the standby Key Protect instance is automatic.
+With cross-region resiliency enabled a customer does not need to enact a recovery.
+Switching requests to the standby instance of the service is done automatically.

+## Failing back
+{: #kp-failback-option-two}

+If there is a regional outage, {{site.data.keyword.cloud_notm}} recovers your Key Protect instance, including its configuration and other data.
+Requests to Key Protect are routed to the recovered instance and replication to the standby instance resumes.

-## Option Two - Multiple Key Deployments
+## Option 2: Multiple key deployments
 {: #kp-dr-option-two}
-An alternative option to Key Protect replication is to deploy an additional Key Protect instance in a second region and to create a second key that uses the same key material.
-This option is especially useful where the Key Protect replication option isn't available, due to location restrictions, for example.
-Since an application can use a key from a Key Protect instance in any region, you can also deploy to as many other locations as you like.

-### How it works
-{: #kp-dr-how-it-works-option-two}

-When implementing this option, you deploy a second instance of Key Protect into a separate region.
-You then create a new root key in that second region, by using the same key material used to create the root key in the first region.
-Both root keys are identical.
-That means they are able to unwrap data encryption keys created by either root key.
-Encryption keys can then be duplicated in each region, bearing in mind that they have different key_id and service instance ID values.
-Your application can then be coded in such a way that if it fails to interact with the primary key (or rather the primary instance of Key Protect), it can then try a secondary key.
+An alternative to replication is to deploy an additional Key Protect instance in a second region.
+Then, you create a new root key in the secondary region by using the same key material that was used to create the root key in the primary region.
+The root keys are identical which means that they are able to unwrap data encryption keys created by either root key.
+Encryption keys can then be duplicated in each region, bearing in mind that they have different key and service ID's.
+You app can then be coded in such a way that if it fails to interact with the primary key or instance of Key Protect, it can then try the secondary key.

-However, when a root key is rotated, new key material is added to the key, creating a new version of the key.
-Make sure that you use the updated key material when rotating the duplicate keys.
+It is important to note that when a root key is rotated, new material is added to the key, which creates a new version of it.
+Be sure that you use the updated key material when you rotate the duplicate keys in your secondary region.

+This option can be especially useful in situations where the replication option isn't available - when there are location restrictions for example.

-### How to enact a recovery
+### Enacting a recovery
 {: #kp-enact-recovery-option-two}

-No customer recovery is required with this option, while your application is configured to interact with both keys.
+If your application is configured to interact with both keys, there is no customer recovery required with this option.

-## Failback
+## Failing back
-{: #kp-failback}
+{: #kp-failback-option-two}

 If there is a regional outage, {{site.data.keyword.cloud_notm}} recovers your Key Protect instance, including its configuration and other data.
-Requests to Key Protect are routed to the recovered instance, or handled in the usual way if using Option Two.
-If you are using replication, then replication to the standby Key Protect instance resumes.
+Requests to Key Protect are routed to the recovered instance.

-## Other considerations
+## Understanding other considerations
 {: #kp-dr-other-considerations}

-Consider the following points when using Key Protect.
+Consider the following points when you use the Key Protect service.

-### Consider your need for cross-region resilience
+### Considering your need for cross-region resilience
 {: #kp-dr-do-i-need}

-Enabling cross-region resilience for Key Protect does require additional monthly expenditure.
+Enabling cross-region resiliency for Key Protect requires additional monthly expenditure.
 The Recovery Time Objective (RTO) for Key Protect in the event of a regional failure is less than nine hours.
 Consider the length of outages that your workload can tolerate in deciding whether to use cross-region resilience.

-### Location requirements
+### Undesrtanding location requirements
 {: #kp-dr-location-requirements}

-Cross-region resilience is only available in select regions.
+Cross-region resiliency is only available in select regions.
 While workloads can access Key Protect instances from and in any region, provisioning Key Protect in a region that is close to your workload is recommended for faster, more reliable connections to the service.
 Certain regulatory requirements can also influence or restrict your choice of deployment region.
 Overall, {{site.data.keyword.cloud_notm}} recommends that you choose the region that is best for your use case, which might influence your choice between the preceding recovery options, too.

 ## Further reading
 {: #kp-dr-further-reading}